awsdocs/amazon-route53-docs/doc_source/domain-delete.md

 If you delete a domain name registration before the registration is scheduled to expire, AWS does not refund the registration fee\.

 **TLDs that allow you to delete a domain registration**
 To determine whether you can delete the registration for your domain, see [Domains that you can register with Amazon Route 53](registrar-tld-list.md)\.
 If the section for your TLD doesn't include a "Deletion of domain registration" subsection, you can delete the domain\.
+Before you delete the domain, make sure you have disabled the domain lock\.
+For more information about disabling the domain lock, see [DisableDomainTransferLock](https://docs.aws.amazon.com/Route53/latest/APIReference/API_domains_DisableDomainTransferLock.html)\.

 **What if you can't delete a domain registration?**
 If the registry for your domain doesn't allow you to delete a domain name registration, you must wait for the domain to expire\.
 To ensure that the domain isn't automatically renewed, disable automatic renewal for the domain\.
 When the **Expires on** date passes, Route 53 automatically deletes the registration for the domain\.
 For information about how to change the automatic renewal setting, see [Enabling or disabling automatic renewal for a domain](domain-enable-disable-auto-renewal.md)\.